Dashue/dashue.github.io/Snow/_posts/2014/2014-09-14-typescript_only_allowed_to_reference_ts_files.md

 ---
 layout: post
-title:  Typescript: "Only files with a .ts extension are allowed" fix
+title:  Only files with a .ts extension are allowed
 categories: Typescript, Javascript
 ---